becauseofhope/because-of-hope/content/getinvolved.md

 ## Sponsor a Student

-Help a child go to school in Uganda through BOH's Student Scholarship Program (BSSP).
-Make an impactful difference in our students' lives and join the BSSP Family to provide them with the financial resources and support system they need to attend school.
-To read more information and to donate, please click the BSSP tab in Programs or email <bssp@becauseofhope.org>.
-Education is an essential step to breaking the cycle of poverty in a family, and you can be a part of making this possible in a student's life.
+Help BOH's Student Scholarship Program (BSSP) students go to school in Uganda.
+Join the BSSP Family by giving the gift of education [here](/programs/bssp/) or emailing <bssp@becauseofhope.org>.
+Education is an essential step in breaking the cycle of poverty in a family, and you can be a part of making this possible in our student's lives!

 ## Help Raise Awareness